How many generations of computers are there?

 First generation (1940 - 1956)

 The first generation of computers used vacuum tubes as a major piece of technology.
 Vacuum tubes were widely used in computers from 1940 through 1956.
-Because vacuum tubes were larger components, first-generation computers were quite large and took up a lot of space in a room.
-Some first-generation computers took up an entire room.
+Due to the large size of vacuum tubes, first-generation computers were massive, often occupying entire rooms.

 The ENIAC (Electronic Numerical Integrator and Computer) is a great example of a first-generation computer.
 It consisted of nearly 20,000 vacuum tubes, 10,000 capacitors, and 70,000 resistors.
 It weighed over 30 tons and took up a lot of space, requiring a large room.
 Examples of first-generation computers include the EDSAC (Electronic Delay Storage Automatic Calculator), IBM 701, and Manchester Mark 1.